 A Clemson Orientation Ambassador is committed in providing an essential service to new undergraduate students and their families with their transition to Clemson University.
 The Orientation Ambassador role involves more than the summer orientation programs:

 - Orientation Ambassador Class [EDC 3900]: During the spring semester all hired Orientation Ambassadors must take this leadership and counseling skills course (3 credits / graded A-F).
-Orientation Ambassadors learn about trends in high education/contemporary issues for college students, leadership theories, interpersonal communication, multicultural and inclusion, and topics relating to Clemson University.
+Orientation Ambassadors learn about trends in higher education and contemporary issues for college students, leadership theories, interpersonal communication, multicultural and inclusion, and topics relating to Clemson University.

 - Ambassador Staff Training: An intensive two week (1o days, weekends excluded) training about Clemson University.
 Orientation Ambassadors learn about the greater University system (policies and procedures, major academic and student affairs departments, and other services available to all Clemson students) that focus on the transition and retention of new students and their families/guests.
 Orientation Ambassadors also work closely with local, regional, and national sponsors who support Clemson, new students, and Orientation Ambassadors.

 The Work, The job, the service to clemson: